deckerweb/multisite-toolbar-additions/README.md

 ```

-### How do I use the custom Nav Menu for Site Admins for the toolbar?
-The usage is identical as the Super Admin menu - see above 2 questions for instructions!

-Only difference: This Site Admins menu is only viewable by site admins but only Super Admins can setup and edit it!

-The filter for the hook priority here is called `mstba_filter_restricted_admin_nav_menu_priority` -- and works in the very same as above!

 ### How can I adjust the position of Network admin "+ New" section?
 This could be easily done with the following example code that needs to be added to your theme's/ child theme's `functions.php` file or a functionality plugin.
 Try values between `1` and `100`:
 ```